 Conversational Agents (CAs) or chatbots are gaining a wide popularity.
 Applications such as Apple Siri~\cite{AppleSiriHealth}, Amazon Alexa~\cite{AmazonAlexa}, and Google Assistant~\cite{GoogleAssistant} are becoming ubiquitous.
 Suggested by its name, CAs interact with people in natural languages, thereby providing customer services~\cite{cui2017superagent} and companionship~\cite{ta2020user}.
 Compared to GUIs, CAs have shallower learning curves and may even form a relationship with people through conversations~\cite{dingler2021use}.
 The digital health domain particularly benefits from the use of CAs: chatbots can be deployed to collect self-reports and provide personalized coaching to different individuals~\cite{mitchell2022examining}.
 Studies have found that people are willing to engage with chatbots and provide valuable information, such as self-reports~\cite{wei2021understanding} and survey responses~\cite{celino2020submitting}, to chatbots~\cite{xiao2020if, xiao2020tell}.

 Many digital health applications that are designed to promote behavioral changes and health interventions require people's long-term adherence.
 Chatbots' ability to ``converse'' naturally, as distinguished from the GUI-based systems~\cite{luger2016like}, has the potential to help people develop long-term adoptions for health monitoring~\cite{dingler2021use, fitzpatrick2017delivering, mitchell2022examining}.
 However, existing commercial chatbot frameworks, such as Dialogflow\cite{DialogFlowDev} and Amazon Alexa~\cite{AlexaDev}, predominantly only support building rule-based and scripted chatbots~\cite{wei2021understanding, luo2020tandemtrack}.
-Lacking flexible flows, these chatbots usually appear robotic and unnatural~\cite{mctear2018conversational} and may cause boredom in long-term deployments.
+Lacking flexible flows, these chatbots usually appear robotic and unnatural~\cite{mctear2018conversational}. \majorrev{Particularly, using rule-based chatbots to collect user reports may} cause boredom in long-term deployments\majorrev{~\cite{tian2021let}}.
 On the other hand, implementing chatbots that can have more diverse and dynamic conversations requires large and specific domain datasets~\cite{mitchell2022examining}.
-For example, an open-domain chatbot Meena was trained on 341GB of dialogue sessions~\cite{adiwardana2020towards}.
-Creating such large datasets is costly so the datasets are often proprietary and inaccessible to public.
-Furthermore, most demonstrations of open-ended chatbots focus on performing free-form conversation in general topics and do not support end-user customizations.
-Little research has been done to explore low-effort bootstrapping ways to build chatbots that can effectively perform pre-defined tasks, such as inquire people about their health information, and carry on naturalistic conversations at the same time.
+For example, an open-domain chatbot Meena was trained on 341 GB of dialogue sessions~\cite{adiwardana2020towards}.
+Since creating such large datasets is costly, the datasets are often proprietary and inaccessible publicly.
+Furthermore, most demonstrations of open-ended chatbots focus on performing free-form conversations in general topics and do not support end-user customizations.
+Little research has been done to explore low-effort bootstrapping ways to build chatbots that can effectively perform pre-defined tasks, such as inquiring people about their health information and carrying on naturalistic conversations at the same time.